BarreraClaudia/garcon/README.md

 # Garcon, Inc.

-A [page for a local insurance agency](https://www.garcon-inc.com/), listing what they have to offer.
+A page for an [insurance agency](https://www.garcon-inc.com/), listing what they have to offer.

 ![Screenshot](/images/screenshot-for-readme.png)